Kaohsiung: Etymology

-After Taiwan was handed to the Republic of China, the Chinese characters did not change, but adopt to Mandarin pronunciation, thus the official romanization became Kaohsiung (Kao¹-hsiung² (Gāoxióng)), derived from the Wade-Giles romanization of the Mandarin Chinese pronunciation for 高雄.
+After Taiwan was ceded to the Republic of China, the Chinese characters did not change, but adapted to Mandarin pronunciation, thus the official romanization became Kaohsiung (Kao¹-hsiung² (Gāoxióng)), derived from the Wade–Giles romanization of the Mandarin Chinese pronunciation for 高雄.

 The name Takau remains the official name of the city in Austronesian languages of Taiwan such as Rukai, although these are not widely spoken in the city.
 The name also remains popular locally in the naming of businesses, associations, and events.

 History

 The written history of Kaohsiung can be traced back to the early 17th century, through archaeological studies have found signs of human activity in the region from as long as 7,000 years ago.
 Prior to the 17th century, the region was inhabited by the Makatao people of the Siraya tribe, who settled on what they named Takau Isle (translated to 打狗嶼 by Ming Chinese explorers); "Takau" meaning "bamboo forest" in the aboriginal language.